COPRS/infrastructure/docs/user_manuals/README.md

 ## Document Summary

-This document is the User's Manual for Infrastructure subsystem of Reference System.
+This document is the User's Manual for the Infrastructure subsystem of Reference System.

 ## Document Change log